There is no right or wrong answer.

 Determine how much you value working from home

 Remote work has its advantages and disadvantages.
 For some, remote work gives the freedom to pursue a better work-life balance and stay productive in an informal setting, while other people miss the camaraderie and face-to-face collaboration with co-workers.
-Depending on how much you value working from home, you may be more or less inclined to accept a lower salary.
+Depending on how much you value working from home, you may be more or less inclined to accept less money.

 When thinking about what salary you would accept to work from home, consider the financial and non-financial benefits you might gain in exchange for a lower salary.
 Some of the benefits include: